 Rural Self-Help Housing Technical Assistance

-To provide Self-Help Technical Assistance Grants to provide financial assistance to qualified nonprofit organizations and public bodies that will aid needy very low and low-income individuals and their families to build homes in rural areas by the self help method.
+Self-Help Technical Assistance Grants provide financial assistance to qualified nonprofit organizations and public bodies that will assist very low and low-income individuals and their families build homes in rural areas by the self help method.
 Any State, political subdivision, private or public nonprofit corporation is eligible to apply.
-Section 523 Grants are used to pay salaries, rent, and office expenses of the nonprofit organization.
-Pre-development grants up to $10,000 may be available to qualified organizations.
+Section 523 Grants are typically used to pay salaries, rent, and office expenses of the nonprofit organization.

 General information about this opportunity